 Pro bono commitment

-Examples of pro bono projects handled by lawyers in the New York office include:
+Highlights of recent pro bono projects handled by lawyers in the New York office include:

-- Together with the Lawyers Committee for Civil Rights Under Law, we represented a group of residents of Nassau County, Long Island, in challenging the Village of Garden City's discriminatory and exclusionary zoning practices that blocked the development of affordable housing that would be occupied by minorities.
-We participated in a three-week trial that resulted in a historic decision from the Eastern District of New York.
-Judge Arthur D. Spatt ruled that, by enacting the discriminatory zoning ordinance, Garden City violated the U.S. Constitution, the federal Fair Housing Act, and other civil rights statutes.
-The court found that Garden City’s acts “had both an adverse impact on minorities and tended to perpetuate segregation,” which has allowed Garden City to remain a white enclave surrounded by predominantly minority neighboring towns.
-The court also found that “discrimination played a determinative role” in Garden City’s decision to reject the originally proposed zoning, and that minorities in Nassau County “bore the brunt of the negative impacts” of that decision.
+- We successfully challenged the Village of Garden City's discriminatory and exclusionary zoning practices that blocked the development of affordable housing for minorities.
+Together with the Lawyers Committee for Civil Rights Under Law, we represented residents of Nassau County, Long Island, in a three-week trial in the Eastern District of New York.
+The court ruled in our favor, finding that Garden City’s acts “had both an adverse impact on minorities and tended to perpetuate segregation,” which has allowed Garden City to remain a white enclave surrounded by predominantly minority neighboring towns.

 - We successfully represented two Syrian human rights lawyers who were wrongfully detained in violation of international law by the Assad regime.
 We filed a petition to the UN Working Group on Arbitrary Detentions and the two lawyers, Haitham Al-Maleh and Muhannad Al-Hassani, were freed from prison in Damascus.